JaivardhanPadhy/Video-Conferencing-Website/README.md

 - shadcn
 - Tailwind CSS

-## <a name="features">🔋 Features</a>
+## <a name="features"> Features</a>

-👉 **Authentication**: Implements authentication and authorization features using Clerk, allowing users to securely log in via social sign-on or traditional email and password methods, while ensuring appropriate access levels and permissions within the platform.
+1. **Authentication**: Utilizes Clerk for robust authentication and authorization, enabling secure user logins via social sign-on or traditional email and password methods, while ensuring appropriate access levels and permissions across the platform.

-👉 **New Meeting**: Quickly start a new meeting, configuring camera and microphone settings before joining.
+2. **New Meeting**: Effortlessly start new meetings, with the ability to configure camera and microphone settings prior to joining.

-👉 **Meeting Controls**: Participants have full control over meeting aspects, including recording, emoji reactions, screen sharing, muting/unmuting, sound adjustments, grid layout, participant list view, and individual participant management (pinning, muting, unmuting, blocking, allowing video share).
+3. **Meeting Controls**: Participants can fully manage meeting elements, including recording, emoji reactions, screen sharing, muting/unmuting, sound adjustments, grid layout, participant list view, and individual participant management (pinning, muting, unmuting, blocking, allowing video sharing).

-👉 **Exit Meeting**: Participants can leave a meeting, or creators can end it for all attendees.
+4. **Exit Meeting**: Participants have the option to leave a meeting, while meeting creators can end the session for all attendees.

-👉 **Schedule Future Meetings**: Input meeting details (date, time) to schedule future meetings, accessible on the 'Upcoming Meetings' page for sharing the link or immediate start.
+5. **Schedule Future Meetings**: Easily schedule future meetings by entering details such as date and time, accessible on the 'Upcoming Meetings' page for link sharing or immediate commencement.

-👉 **Past Meetings List**: Access a list of previously held meetings, including details and metadata.
+6. **Past Meetings List**: Access a list of previously held meetings, including details and metadata.

-👉 **View Recorded Meetings**: Access recordings of past meetings for review or reference.
+7. **View Recorded Meetings**: Access a detailed list of previously held meetings, including all relevant details and metadata.

-👉 **Personal Room**: Users have a personal room with a unique meeting link for instant meetings, shareable with others.
+8. **Personal Room**: Each user has a personal meeting room with a unique link, facilitating instant meetings that can be shared with others.

-👉 **Join Meetings via Link**: Easily join meetings created by others by providing a link.
+9. **Join Meetings via Link**: Seamlessly join meetings organized by others by simply providing the meeting link

-👉 **Secure Real-time Functionality**: All interactions within the platform are secure and occur in real-time, maintaining user privacy and data integrity.
+10. **Secure Real-time Functionality**: Ensures all interactions within the platform are secure and occur in real-time, upholding user privacy and data integrity.

-👉 **Responsive Design**: Follows responsive design principles to ensure optimal user experience across devices, adapting seamlessly to different screen sizes and resolutions.
+11. **Responsive Design**: Adheres to responsive design principles, guaranteeing an optimal user experience across various devices and screen sizes.

-and many more, including code architecture and reusability.

-## <a name="quick-start">🤸 Quick Start</a>
+## <a name="quick-start"> Quick Start</a>

 Follow these steps to set up the project locally on your machine.